nmwsharp/recipes/content/post/Japanese Milk Bread.md

 Once dough has roughly doubled in size, prepare a greased baking pan (I use a 9in round pan).
 Turn dough out on to counter and punch down.
 Split dough in to 9 equal sized lumps, and roll each in to a happy round ball.
 Pack in pan, cover with damp towel, and let proof for another 1-2 hours.

 Preheat oven to 350F.
 Once rolls have expanded about 1.5x, brush with egg wash.
-Bake for 25-30 min, until golden brown on top.
+Bake for 22-30 min, until golden brown on top.
 Brush with melted butter and sprinkle salt on top.

+Best served warm with apple butter!